VipinSinghIBM/Getjob/README.md

 # About Getjob
-Joblister is made with laravel 8 and vue js. <br/>
+getjob is made with laravel 8 and vue js. <br/>
 Having user,author,admin role and permissions <br/>
 Live : [Click Me]() <br/>